 To take the online exam for French, German, Russian or Spanish - read the directions below.

 - Fill in your name, student ID, and email address in the appropriate fields.
-Do NOT fill out the entire document.
-Scroll down to bottom of page and click on "Continue".
+Create a password you will remember.

-- When the test is done, a screen with your name, score and a chart placing you into a level will appear.
+- When the exam is completed, a screen with your name, score, and a chart placing you into a level will appear.
 Print or write down the results and bring them to your first advising session.

 - Exit the exam after printing off the results.

-By clicking "Submit" below, you acknowledge that you have read the Honor Code and promise to abide by it while taking the language placement test.
-If you have done so, please click on the button and you will be directed to the test site.
+By clicking on the Honor Code below, you acknowledge that you have read the Honor Code and promise to abide by it while taking the language placement test.
+Once you have done so, you will be automatically directed to the test site.